-- Although the economic crisis which faced the financial sector in 2008 and 2009 has improved, the Company remains cautious in case the economic factors that have impacted the mining industry deteriorate even further. - There are significant uncertainties regarding the prices of precious and base metals and other minerals and the limited availability of equity financing for the purposes of mineral exploration and development; - The Company's future performance is largely tied to the outcome of future drilling results and the overall financial markets; and - Current financial markets are likely to be volatile in Canada for the remainder of 2020, reflecting ongoing concerns about the stability of the global economy.
-As well, concern about global growth may lead to further drops in the commodity markets.
-Uncertainty in the credit markets has also led to increased difficulties in borrowing/raising funds.
+- Prices of precious and base metals and other minerals are extremely volatile and there are times when there is very limited availability of equity financing for the purposes of mineral exploration and development; - The Company's future performance is largely tied to the outcome of future drilling results and the overall financial markets; and - Current financial markets are likely to be volatile in Canada for the remainder of calendar 2020, reflecting ongoing economic concerns due to the global pandemic breakout of COVID-19.
+The actual and threatened spread of the virus globally has had a material adverse effect on the global economy and; specifically, the regional economies in which the Company operates.
+The pandemic could continue to have a negative impact on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
 Companies worldwide have been negatively affected by these trends.
 As a result, the Company may have difficulties raising equity financing for the purposes of base and precious metals exploration and development, particularly without excessively diluting the interest of current shareholders of the Company.